“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 “Probably better than me.”

-They streeted the rest of the afternoon, and each picked up a intro lesson.
-They went back up to the church after dinner.
+They streeted the rest of the afternoon, and each picked up an intro lesson.
+They went back to the church after dinner.
 Matlock was puzzled.
-“I still haven’t seen the other two,” he said.
+“I still haven’t seen the other two.”

 Matlock shook his head, no.